 - public sector

 Title of thesis: Technology Innovation and Organisation: An Investigation of National Health Service

 The overarching research aim is to establish a better understanding of organisational issues related to the implementation of technological innovations and uncover the relationship between healthcare professionals and technology at different adoption stages in a highly institutionalised environment: National Health Service in the UK.
 Building on ethnographic data collected from the intensive care units of an English teaching hospital, this research explores the process through which healthcare professionals make sense of a health informatics system, interact with the system and improve the system during its adoption process.

-- Professor Amit Nigam, Professor of Management
+- Professor Amit Nigam, Head of Faculty of Management

 - Professor Costas Andriopoulos, Professor of Management and Associate Dean for Entrepreneurship

 - Nigam, A. and Gao, M. (2017).
 Future of clinical leadership: the critical role of front-line doctors.
 BMJ Leader, 1(4), pp. 33–35. doi:10.1136/leader-2017-000021.

 - 77th Academy of Management Annual Meeting.
 (Conference) Atlanta, GA, USA (2017).